chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 #### Merge your changes into the master branch

 As noted above, `git checkout` allows you to change to an alternate branch.
 The `master` branch is created by default by `git` and is often used as the main branch for release.
 To change back to the `master` branch, use `git checkout master`.
-Often others may be working on the same codebase and some of those change may impact your codebase, so it is critical to collect all of those changes (i.e. download them from the `upstream` repository) for comparison to your code, using `git pull`.
+Often others may be working on the same codebase and some of those changes may impact your codebase, so it is critical to collect all of those changes (i.e. download them from the `upstream` repository) for comparison to your code, using `git pull`.

 For now, we will presume that there are no conflicts between your changes and other changes.
 With that premise in mind, you can merge your code and your local copy of the `upstream` repo.